With permission, Mr Speaker, I will make a statement on last week’s European Council.

 Don’t worry, we will be making it clear where we expect further devolution to take place.
 The hon.
 Gentleman asks whether I discussed the European Union (Withdrawal) Bill with the European Council, and I have to say that that Bill is a matter for this Parliament and it is this Parliament that will decide on it.

 I congratulate my right hon.
 Friend on her excellent statement.
-Does she agree that money invested in contingency planning and being ready on day one is money well invested, as an insurance policy, as giving us a stronger hand in the negotiations and as no-regrets investment in our world-class customs systems, our world-class border system and resilient roads that do not need to have the kind of gridlock that the Labour party hopes for?
+Does she agree that money invested in contingency planning and being ready on day one is money well invested, as an insurance policy, in giving us a stronger hand in the negotiations and as no-regrets investment in our world-class customs systems, our world-class border system and resilient roads that do not need to have the kind of gridlock that the Labour party hopes for?

 I absolutely agree with my hon.
 Friend, and in fact some of the work being done on contingency arrangements will apply regardless of the nature of the outcome, whether there is a deal or not a deal.